Nationwide Vehicle Contracts explains the effects of sleep deprivation and how it can impact your driving performance.

-There's arguably no bigger threat to road safety than driving while tired or falling asleep behind the wheel.
+There's arguably no bigger threat to road safety than driving with lack of sleep or falling asleep behind the wheel.
 Not only does it compromise your safety, but it increases the chances of you seriously injuring other road users.

-It's likely that we've all driven at some point when tired, but the impact sleep deprivation and drowsiness can have on your driving ability is huge.
+It's likely that we've all driven at some point when tired, but the impact of lack of rest and drowsiness on your driving ability is huge.
+Understanding how lack of sleep affects driving is crucial for ensuring safety on the road.

-To make you aware of the dangers, car leasing experts Nationwide Vehicle Contracts explores the effects of sleep deprivation and how it can influence your driving.
+To make you aware of the dangers, car leasing experts at Nationwide Vehicle Contracts explore the effects of lack of sleep and driving and how it can influence your performance behind the wheel.

-There's no doubt that lack of rest hinders your driving abilities.
-According to Brake, a UK road safety charity, 10-20% of all crashes worldwide are estimated to be caused by driver fatigue.
+There's no doubt that lack of sleep hinders your driving abilities.
+According to Brake, a UK road safety charity, 10-20% of all crashes worldwide are estimated to be caused by driver fatigue, often linked to lack of rest.

-Research has also shown that moderate sleep deprivation affects driving the same as low-level alcohol intoxication, so it's essential you have a good night's sleep before hitting the road.
+Research has also shown that driving with lack of sleep affects performance the same as low-level alcohol intoxication, so it's essential you have a good night's sleep before hitting the road.
+Understanding how lack of sleep affects driving is crucial for your safety.

 According to Sleepstation, being awake for 18 hours can have the same impact on your ability to drive as being over the drink-drive limit in many countries.
 Not good!

-Lack of rest hinders your driving ability in a range of ways, including:
+Lack of sleep hinders your driving ability in a range of ways, including:

 First things first, if you feel really tired, don't get behind the wheel.
 Either stay home or get a lift from a friend or colleague.